demisto/content/Packs/Indeni/README.md

 ##### What does this pack do?
 The playbooks included in this pack provide you a reference implementation using a combination of Indeni’s RESTful API and the UI from the Cortex XSOAR platform.
 - Ingest Indeni alerts using the Restful API to investigate vulnerability issues concerning Palo Alto Networks firewalls.
-- Create JIRA tickets with relevant information about the Palo Alto Networks firewalls impacted along with the link to the Palo Alto Networks Security Advisories pagXxxx
+- Create JIRA tickets with relevant information about the Palo Alto Networks firewalls impacted along with the link to the Palo Alto Networks Security Advisories page.
 - Leverage hundreds of Cortex XSOAR third-party product integrations to coordinate response across security functions based on insights from Indeni.
 - Run 100s of commands (including for Indeni) interactively via a ChatOps interface while collaborating with other analysts and Cortex XSOAR’s chatbot.